leod/particle-frenzy/README.md

 Parts of the code, especially the shaders, are based on gfx's [particle example](https://github.com/gfx-rs/gfx/tree/v0.17/examples/particle).

+## Status
+Consider this a proof of concept.
+Currently, only circular particles are possible.

 ## Example
 See [examples/ggez.rs](examples/ggez.rs) for an example of using this crate in combination with `ggez`:
 ```text